slub/solr-fstats/README.md

     solr-fstats -host [HOSTNAME OF YOUR SOLR INSTANCE] -core [YOUR SOLR CORE] > [OUTPUT STATISTICS DOCUMENT]
     ```

+### Note

+Currently, concrete fields that are included into a definition of a dynamic field are not part of the field statistics, i.e., only static fields will be evaluated right now.

 ## Requirements

 * [requests](http://docs.python-requests.org/en/master/)